Stepwise Goal-Driven Networks for Trajectory Prediction

 \subsection{Qualitative Results}

-The first row of Fig.~\ref{fig:qualitative_results} shows four examples of our best model's deterministic predictions. the first example, the ego-vehicle is stopping at the intersection and a pedestrian is walking along the marked crosswalk.
-In the second example, the shape of the marked vehicles change as they are making turns, making it challenging to predict their size and distance.
-In the third and fourth examples, we show our model's deterministic prediction result on ETH and UCY.
+The first row of Fig.~\ref{fig:qualitative_results} shows four examples of our best model's deterministic predictions on JAAD, HEV-I, ETH, and UCY, respectively.
+In (a), the pedestrian intends to cross the street as the ego-vehicle approaches.
+The historical trajectory was determined by the pedestrian's movement and the vehicle's ego-motion.
+The prediction shows the intention of the pedestrian to cross ahead of the ego-vehicle, avoiding a collision.
+In (b), the target vehicle makes a right turn ahead of the ego-vehicle, and the ego-vehicle waits for it after the turn.
+In (c), the pedestrian follows a curved route, and (d) demonstrates our ability to notice the pedestrian's immediate change and make an accurate prediction.

 The second row of Fig.~\ref{fig:qualitative_results} shows four examples of our best model's stochastic predictions.
-We show all $K = 20$ stochastic trajectories generated by our best model.
-Most of the predictions are close to the ground truth trajectory and bounding box, demonstrating the stability of our stochastic prediction model.
+We show all 20 stochastic trajectories generated by our best model.
+Images (e) and (f) illustrate the results of JAAD and PIE, respectively, which both anticipate the presence of a pedestrian crossing the street.
+Images (g) and (h) show the scene in ETH and UCY.
+Most of the predictions are close to the ground truth trajectory and bounding box, indicating the stability of our stochastic prediction model.